DRincs-Productions/pixi-vn-ink/README.md

     const value: string
     export default value
 }
 ```

-After that you need to add the `.ink` extension to the `assetsInclude` option in the `vite.config.ts` file:
+After that you need to add the `.ink` extension to the `assetsInclude` option in the `vite.config.ts` file.

 ```typescript
 // vite.config.ts